MicrosoftDocs/azure-docs/articles/active-directory/governance/create-access-review.md

 1. Continue on to the **Reviews** tab.
 Select a reviewer to complete the review, then specify the **Duration** and **Review recurrence**.

 > [!NOTE]
-> If you set **Select reviewers** to **Users review their own access** or **Managers of users**, B2B Direct Connect users and Teams won't be able to review their own access in your tenant.
-The owner of the Team under review will be asked to review the B2B Direct Connect user and Teams.
-In the case of **Managers of users**, a selected fallback reviewer will review any user without a manager in the home tenant, including the B2B Direct Connect users and Teams.
+> <ul> If you set **Select reviewers** to **Users review their own access** or **Managers of users**, B2B Direct Connect users and Teams won't be able to review their own access in your tenant.
+The owner of the Team under review will get an email that asks the owner to review the B2B Direct Connect user and Teams.</ul><ul>If you select **Managers of users**, a selected fallback reviewer will review any user without a manager in the home tenant.
+This includes B2B Direct Connect users and Teams without a manager.</ul>

-1. Go on to the **Settings** tab and congifure additional settings.
+1. Go on to the **Settings** tab and configure additional settings.
 Then go to the **Review and Create** tab to start your access review.
 For more detailed information about creating a review and configuration settings, see our [Create a single-stage access review](#create-a-single-stage-access-review).

 ## Allow group owners to create and manage access reviews of their groups (preview)